Francis Herbert Wenham: Aeronautics

 In 1871 Wenham and colleague John Browning designed and constructed what was probably the world's first wind tunnel.
+This apparatus allowed systematic, repeatable experiments on lift and drag, enabling the scientific study of aerodynamics and influencing research for decades.
 Their experiments showed that high aspect ratio wings—long and narrow—had a better lift-to-drag ratio than short stubby wings with the same lifting area.
 Writing about his work, Wenham may have been the first scientist to use the word "aeroplane".

 Aviation writer Carroll Gray says Wenham's work may have been an important influence on the Wright brothers:

 It is striking to note that at least four significant aerial vehicle design elements suggested by Wenham in 1866 can be seen on the series of successful Wright gliders and on the 1903 Wright Flyer: 1) superimposed wings, 2) vertical upright supports between the superimposed wings, 3) the prone position of the operator, as in Wenham's design with superimposed wings, and 4) that turning in flight ought be accomplished by means of generating more lift on one side of the aerial vehicle than on the other, rather than through the use of a simple rudder.
 It is also important to restate that Wenham's paper "Aerial Locomotion" was readily available to Wilbur Wright (as well as to Orville) in the 1895 "Aeronautical Annual" which the Smithsonian Institution recommended to Wilbur Wright in June 1899 (along with other aeronautical reading material), and which he soon thereafter obtained and read.

+Other engineering work

 Aeronautics was Wenham's "spare time" pursuit.
 In his regular career he designed marine engines, ship's propellers, gas and hot air engines, and high pressure boilers.
 As an inventor of hot air engines, Wenham followed the principles of George Cayley.
 He also invented the Wenham gas lamp, which enjoyed a decade or two of popularity before being displaced by electric incandescent lighting.
 Wenham was highly skilled in the use of microscopes.
 He published many papers on the subject and designed stands, objective lenses and prisms, fabricating some of the latter himself.
 He was important in the history of photography, having given Francis Frith invaluable assistance in producing his 1856 photographs in Egypt.

+Personal life

+Wenham married Alice Rose W. Morton in 1871 and lived in Woking, Surrey, with their children.